Sdcrouse/careers-opening-the-line-of-communication/README.md

 ## Great!
 Now You Have a Meeting

 Sending out emails that receive responses can take some trial and error.
 Even if you follow all the suggestions to a T, not everyone will agree to grab a coffee, or even respond to your message.
 Remember, it’s like a sales funnel.
-And out all the people you contact, only a certain percentage will say “yes”.
+And out of all the people you contact, only a certain percentage will say “yes”.
 (Which is why it’s important to reach out to as many people as possible!)

-However, for those that do say “yes”, you just landed yourself an informal meeting.
+However, for those who do say “yes”, you just landed yourself an informal meeting.
 And the next lesson will discuss what you must do before, during, and after the meeting.

 ## Assignment- Opening the Line of Communication